clyze/build-tools/README.md

 Basic Ant projects are supported via Gradle's Ant support.

-A sample build.gradle file to run `gradle analyze` in an Ant project is the following:
+A sample build.gradle file to run `gradle postBundle` in an Ant project is the following:

 ```